 There are three main criteria when choosing IT equipment:

-You can compare different models and prices online.
+You can easily compare different models and prices online.
 Some brands and stores also offer promotions when buying PCs, such as including Microsoft Office for free.

 Given that I work from home, I have to make my decisions mainly based on performance and my needs.
 It’s important that to be able to replace any component as my needs change.
 I also need a resistant, portable, and reliable computer that won’t constantly crash.
-While I use a PC, there are a number of Apple products that have caught my eye as a replacement.
+While I use a PC, there are a range of Apple products that have caught my eye as a replacement.

-For professionals, IT systems are a work tool.
+For professionals, IT systems are a professional working tool.
 According to a URSSAF study, 97% of self-employed workers have a computer and 54% of them have both a desktop PC and a laptop.

 If you only need a computer to do PowerPoint presentations, you can get very affordable entry-level laptops.
 If you need specific programmes like iMovie on the MacBook Pro, you’ll probably need to spend a bit more.

 You also need to choose components based on your needs.
 It’s probably not worthwhile investing in a photocopier if you have one at work.
-An individual will usually spend between £200 and £1,500 on their computer.
+An individual will usually spend between $500 and $2000 on their computer.

 If you are new to computers, you might want to consider taking computer courses so you have a better idea of how you are going to use your computer - that way you will know what you need when buying your computer.

 On average, someone changes their computer four times throughout their life.
 However, in some cases, you have to get them repaired.
 You might need to:

 There are also all-in-one desktop computers available if you're short on space but don't need to take your computing outside of the house.
 These can still connect to peripheral devices but come as a single unit.

-If you're putting together your own computer from scratch, your motherboard (the main circuit board) will be one of your most important decisions as this will define the maximum RAM and CPU speed you can have in your personal computer.
+If you're putting together your own computer from scratch, your motherboard (the main circuit board) will be one of your most important decisions as this will define the maximum RAM and CPU speed you can have on your personal computer.

 Check out our other articles on different computer brands, which operating systems you should choose, and which type of computer you should choose, to get an even deeper understanding.